 Instructions

 - Remove sheet pan from the oven.
 Toss cubed rutabaga with olive oil and honey.
-Sprinkle with thyme, salt, and pepper.1 pound rutabagas, 1 tablespoon fresh thyme leaves, ¼ teaspoon kosher salt, ¼ teaspoon black pepper
+Sprinkle with thyme, salt, and pepper.1 pound rutabagas, 1 Tablespoon fresh thyme leaves, ¼ teaspoon kosher salt, ¼ teaspoon black pepper

 - Bake for 40 to 50 minutes until the rutabaga is fork tender and the outside is golden brown.
 Tossing halfway through to ensure even browning.